kaihendry/dabase.com/content/blog/path-to-production.md

 Cons:

 - In each Environment a **build is required** and that might be slow or non-reproducible in some languages
-- Without some trivial checks in place (check stg has commit) or approval stages, a `git push prd` could happen
+- Without some checks in place (check stg has commit) or approval stages, a `git push prd` could happen
 - Each stack (e.g. Infra, App) typically is a separate Code{Commit,Build,Pipeline} and inevitably some manual co-ordination will be needed.
 I.e. Infra pushed before App
+- Assumes trunk based development - complex branching strategies might make the flow ... complex
 - At scale, the pipelines might become unwieldly, with organisational policies difficult to enforce.
+- On fresh AWS accounts, AWS Code\* services are typically your only choice to work with

 # Using Github